 Every paragraph you write needs to work towards conveying information.
-If a paragraph starts with a point and ends without elaborating the point any better, you need to change it.
+If a paragraph starts with a point and ends without elaborating the point any better or leading into another point, you need to change it.
 Each paragraph must make progress, both across the whole work and within itself.
 Read the following example paragraph and see if it needs changing from a progress-perspective:

 “Then we get to the score.
 The music for the game is, well, O.K. at best.
 My problem with it is that it’s just too repetitive.
 We all enjoy memorable boss music — who can forget ‘Megalovania’ — but there’s no equivalent here.
 The soundtrack serves its purpose in a bare-minimum way.
 Every boss fight has the same pacing, instrumentation, and sometimes repeated melody, even with the bosses being very different stylistically.
 I don’t know if they couldn’t find a good composer, or picked a first-time composer, or just ran out of money, but a change of pace would have been greatly appreciated.
 Sometimes, I found myself playing my own music in the background, which detracted from the immersion but at least made it less boring.”

 If you thought to yourself “This probably could have been a single sentence,” then you’re right.
 The above paragraph makes no substantial progress.
 It effectively says “the score is repetitive” in a number of creative ways.
-When in this situation, reach out.
+When in this situation, think about where your point leads you.
 How does the repetitive score impact the immersion?
 Cheapen the setting?
 Clash with the gameplay?
 If the score is so repetitive that it’s just that bad, say it upfront.
 If this is the case, you may write: “The score is atrocious, repetitive, and grating.
 For the best experience, play with the music off.”
 In two simple sentences, it’s clear that the score is repetitive and shockingly bad.

 I.e. is Latin for “id est” and is used when providing a clarification.